demisto/content/Packs/CommunityCommonScripts/Scripts/DateTimeToLDAPTime/README.md

-Converts the given time to an LDAP timestamp
+Converts the given time to a LDAP timestamp

 ## Script Data